lake-wg/authz/draft-selander-ace-ake-authz.md

 Parameters that can appear in the AS Request Creation Hints message are specified in Section 5.1.2. of {{I-D.ietf-ace-oauth-authz}}.
 RS MUST use the "AS" parameter to transport LOC_W, i.e. an absolute URI where C can reach the AS.
-RS MUST use the "audience" parameter to transport the CBOR sequence consisting of two elements: CC, the crypto context; CIPHERTEXT_RQ, the authenticated encrypted identity of the RS.
+RS MUST use the "audience" parameter to transport the CBOR sequence consisting of two elements: SS, the crypto context; CIPHERTEXT_RQ, the authenticated encrypted identity of the RS.
 The "cnonce" parameter MUST be implied to G_X, i.e. the ephemeral public key of the RS in the underlying EDHOC exchange.
 The "cnonce" parameter is not carried in the AS Request Creation Hints message for byte saving reasons.
-AS Request Creation Hints MUST be carried within Auxiliary Data of the EDHOC message_1 (AD_1).
+AS Request Creation Hints MUST be carried within Auxiliary Data of the EDHOC message_1 (EAD_1).

-An example AD_1 value in CBOR diagnostic notation is shown below:
+An example EAD_1 value in CBOR diagnostic notation is shown below:

 ~~~~~~~~~~~
-AD_1:
+EAD_1:
 {
     "AS" : "coaps://as.example.com/token",
     "audience": << h'73',h'737570657273...' >>